andyatkinson/blog/_posts/2013-10-28-open-the-current-file-in-github-enterprise-from-vim.markdown

 let g:fugitive_github_domains = ['http://secret_github_enterprise_url']
 ```

-#### Opening files
+#### Opening Files

-In a new Vim instance or after reloading the main Vim config, `:Gbrowse` opens the current file at the correct URL in github enterprise!
+In a new Vim instance or after reloading the main Vim config, `:Gbrowse` opens the current file at the correct URL in GitHub enterprise!
 This is a nice time saver when sharing links to code with colleagues.

 To have one or more lines automatically highlighted on the opened page, type `Gbrowse` after making a range selection (e.g. `Shift-v j/k`), which should look like this`:'<,'>Gbrowse`, then press return.